docarray/docarray/docs/data_types/text/text.md

 This section will show you how to load and handle text data using DocArray.

 !!! tip
-    Check out our predefined [`TextDoc`](#getting-started-predefined-textdoc) to get started and play around with our imagtexte features.
+    Check out our predefined [`TextDoc`](#getting-started-predefined-textdoc) to get started and play around with our text features.

 You can store text in DocArray like this: